hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 # Use Case

 Let's consider a scenario where we are a telecommunications (telco) company deeply involved in the dynamic world of high-density real-time telco data.
 In this situation, our goal is to empower our Data Team with a robust system for in-depth data analysis and insightful conclusions.
-The provided data have several fields that will be explained deeply in a [later](#deploying-the-database) section, but to ilustrate the use case we can preview some available registers.
+The provided data have several fields that will be explained deeply in a [later](#deploying-the-database) section, but to ilustrate the use case we can preview some available records.

 | ts           | cellID | phase | imsi  | imei  | dspeed | uspeed | lat      | lng      | cellDistance |
 |--------------|--------|-------|-------|-------|--------|--------|----------|----------|--------------|